-The Hummer H3 is a smaller, more compact version of the H2 Hummers and they are actually capable of pulling some light to moderate loads depending on a few different variables.
-The H2's surprised me when it came to their pulling power and even though the numbers weren't super high, they were quite repectable considering the size of the vehicle itself.
+The Hummer H3 is a smaller, more compact version of the H2 model and they are actually capable of pulling some light to moderate loads depending on a few different variables.
+The H2's surprised me when it came to their towing capacity and even though the numbers weren't super high, they were quite respectable considering the size of the vehicle itself.

 The 5.3L had significantly more capacity over models that used the 3.7L engine, 1,500 pounds according to the data from the owner's manuals.

-Towing Capacity: From 2006-2010, the towing capacity numbers for the H3 Hummers varied from around the 3,000 pound mark and went up to a 6,000 pound rating.
-Some of the smaller towing capacities were found on models with a manual transmission.
+Towing Capacity: From 2006-2010, the maximum capacity numbers for the H3 Hummers varied from around the 3,000 pound mark and went up to a 6,000 pound rating.
+Some of the lower ratings were found on models with a manual transmission.

 Models that had the smaller 3.7L engine had capacities the ranged from the low end, up to roughly 4,500 pounds and models equipped with the larger 5.3L engine and an automatic transmission had the highest tow ratings.

-Some model years below will only have one towing chart posted and these charts apply to all H3 model years because the data was the same.
+Some model years below will only have one chart posted but these charts apply to all H3 model years in the category because the data was the same.

-Be sure to read the H3's owner's manuals to get familiar with all of the towing related info that GM stated to be sure you have a thorough understanding of your H3's limits.
+Be sure to read the owner's manuals to get familiar with all of the info that GM recommends, to be sure you have a thorough understanding of your H3's limits.

 2009 & 2010 Models: